reginaflores/oF_Dorkshop/README.md

 ## Description
-This dorkshop is an introduction to
+This dorkshop is an introduction to the openFrameworks C++ toolkit!
+It is in many ways a helping hand for your CC Lab unit on openFrameworks.
+It will also give you more freedom to experiement with creative coding in your first few weeks of Marjor Studio I.

 ## Dorkshop Outline